Do Your Organisation’s Policies Comply with Australian Anti-Discrimination Law?

 An effective anti-discrimination policy should be a tool to bolster the organisation’s mission and values.

-That is, drafting the policy should not just be a cut and paste from other sources, but should be an opportunity for reflection on what the organization wants to achieve, how it wants to achieve it, and the workforce it needs to make that happen.
+That is, drafting the policy should not just be a cut and paste from other sources, but should be an opportunity for reflection on what the organisation wants to achieve, how it wants to achieve it, and the workforce it needs to make that happen.

 How can we help?